[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 He reported to the Secretary of War from Nebraska on August 22, 1835, three years and thirteen days after he had left Fort Osage.
 The Secretary of War refused to recommission him.
 When, however, Bonneville was able to tell his story to President Andrew Jackson this decision was most promptly reversed.

 The Long Expedition, which started out on a stern-wheel steamboat from Pittsburgh — the Western Engineer was her name — explored the Ohio, Mississippi, and Missouri and later mapped the courses of the Platte, Arkansas, and Canadian rivers.
-The astronomical work on this expedition was shared by three West Pointers: Indicates a West Point graduate and gives his Class.John R. Bell; Indicates a West Point graduate and gives his Class.James D. Graham; and Indicates a West Point graduate and gives his Class.William H. Swift, a cadet on leave.
+The astronomical work on this expedition was shared by three West Pointers: Indicates a West Point graduate, Class of 1812: a link to his biographical entry in Cullum's Register.John R. Bell; Indicates a West Point graduate, Class of 1817: a link to his biographical entry in Cullum's Register.James D. Graham; and Indicates a West Point graduate, Class of 1819: a link to his biographical entry in Cullum's Register.William H. Swift, a cadet on leave.

 The expeditions were typical of many others made by West Pointers; in fact, the early engineering history of this country was made in large measure by graduates.